climatepolicyradar/global-stocktake/docs/README.md

 We then create keyword lists following the process described in Section 2 above.

+## 4. Concept assignment using machine learning classifiers

+For two concepts – sectors and policy instruments – we use machine learning classifiers to assign concepts to paragraphs.
+This is because a mention of each doesn't necessary correspond to a mention of a single keyword or phrase within a paragraph.

+Each of these classifiers is trained on examples of paragraphs that are assigned to each concept.
+Similarly to the process for developing keyword lists, we label these examples according to existing taxonomies, details of which can be found in the concept-specific methodologies.

+The machine learning approach we use, [SetFit](https://github.com/huggingface/setfit), achieves high accuracy with little labelled data.
+We test the performance of our classifiers and publish performance statistics in each of the concept-specific methodologies that use a classifier.

+We are looking to open source our data, including the labelled examples used to train our classifiers, in the near future.
+Until then, please contact us for access to this data.

-## 4. How this work is reflected in the search tool
+## 5. How this work is reflected in the search tool

 When you search using the filters on the left side of the page, phrases in the text of a document that represent or express a concept will be tagged and labelled.
+When a machine learning classifier has been used, the tags appear below each paragraph instead.

 Use these labels to find instances of your chosen concept, and read the surrounding text to understand its context in the document.